TV Asahi: As Nippon Educational Television

 At 9:55a.m.
 (JST) on February 1, 1959, NET signed on, airing at least 6.5 hours of programming per day.
 By April, this figure was extended to 10 hours.
 With the launch of the Mainichi Broadcasting System and Kyushu Asahi Broadcasting on March 1, 1959, NET programming started airing on those mentioned broadcasters.
 Shortly after the start of broadcasts, NET broadcast their first live program, which is the wedding of Crown Prince (now Emperor Emeritus) Akihito and Empress Michiko held on April 10 of the same year.

 At the time, its broadcasting license dictated that the network was required to devote at least 50% of its airtime to educational programming, and at least 30% of its airtime to children's educational programming.
 However, the for-profit educational television model eventually proved to be a failure.
 In July 1959, average ratings of the network were less than 5%.

 In 1960, NET began its transformation into a general-purpose television station.
 It began to broadcast anime and foreign movies (in the following years, the channel contains not only original anime but also foreign cartoons dubbed into Japanese).
 So as not to run afoul of the educational TV license requirements, NET justified the airing of these programs under the pretext of "nurturing a child's emotional range" (子供の情操教育のため, Kodomo no jōsō kyōiku no tame) and "introduction of foreign cultures" (外国文化の紹介, Gaikoku bunka no shōkai).
+As an example, the network labelled Bonanza and The Virginian, both American western series airing on rival networks, as educational, telling about the history of the United States, while comparing them to NET's dramas involving the samurai period of Japan.
 In December 1960, NET also changed its common name from Nippon Educational Television to NET TV (NETテレビ).
 The change also made its ratings to reach about 10% after 1963.
 Although it still ranks at the bottom rank of other rival broadcasters, it has greatly narrowed the gap between it and the other three.

 The station began adding primetime programming in April 1961.
 Two years later, NET announced its arrival into the anime race with the Toei produced Wolf Boy Ken.
 The first of many Toei Animation productions, its premiere began a long line of animated cartoons and series that the station has aired until today.

 Kenichiro Matsuoka, born in America and fluent in English, joined the board of NET and was responsible for licensing Laramie and Rawhide from the US, gaining high ratings for the network.
 This would give them their first advantage over rivals NHK and Fuji TV.
 He would eventually go on to serve as an Executive Vice President and eventual founder of Japan Cable Television.

 In November 1963, NET joined forces with NHK General TV for the first live via satellite telecast in Japanese TV history.